What Clients Regret After Renovating in NYC (Real Cases)

 A client renovating a bathroom in a landmarked Upper West Side building decides to use a single-component waterproofing paint rather than a sheet membrane system for the shower walls, reasoning that the paint product is code-compliant and significantly less expensive.
 The tile setter raises the question and is told to proceed with the specified product.

 This scenario repeats itself in various forms across NYC apartment renovations.
-Clients who reduce the specification on waterproofing, on plumbing rough-in materials, on the quality of trade work in areas that will be inaccessible after construction is complete, create risk that they bear alone.
+Clients who reduce the specification on waterproofing, on plumbing rough-in materials, or on the quality of trade work in areas that will be inaccessible after construction create risk that they bear alone.
 The savings are realized immediately, during construction, when the budget is visible and pressure is real.
 The consequences are realized later, when the walls are closed and remediation means reopening them.

 The same pattern appears with electrical work: an owner who accepts a lower-priced electrician who rough-wires circuits in a way that passes inspection but leaves little capacity for future additions will find that every subsequent improvement requires a panel upgrade or circuit redesign.
 The cost of doing the rough work correctly is a fraction of the cost of addressing it after the fact.